Exclusive-China to end Ant Group's regulatory revamp with fine of at least $1.1 billion-sources

 Ant's fine would be the largest regulatory penalty imposed on a Chinese internet company since ride-hailing major Didi Global was fined $1.2 billion by China's cybersecurity regulator last year.

-The fintech firm's affiliate, e-commerce titan Alibaba Group, was fined a record 18 billion yuan in 2021 for antitrust violations.
+Alibaba was fined a record 18 billion yuan in 2021 for antitrust violations.

 A fine on Ant would come at a time Chinese authorities are keen to boost private sector confidence as the $17 trillion economy struggles to recover despite the lifting of zero-COVID curbs earlier this year.